KoalaSat/samiz/raspberry/README.md

-# Raspberry Pi Docker Bluetooth Scanner
+# Samiz Raspberry Pi

-A Python application that runs in a Docker container and scans for nearby Bluetooth devices.
-Specifically designed for Raspberry Pi with Bluetooth capabilities.
+A comprehensive Python service that runs in a Docker container and provides BLE (Bluetooth Low Energy) communication capabilities for data synchronization.
+This is a migration of the Kotlin BLE functionality to Python, designed specifically for Raspberry Pi deployment.

-## Files

-- `app.py` - The main Python script that scans for Bluetooth devices
-- `Dockerfile` - Docker configuration optimized for Raspberry Pi with Bluetooth support
-- `docker-compose.yml` - Docker Compose configuration with Bluetooth permissions
-- `requirements.txt` - Python dependencies including Bleak for Bluetooth functionality
-- `README.md` - This documentation file

 ## Prerequisites